Terminal-Geek/radiobeere/README.md

 The RadioBeere software ist designed to be running on a Raspberry Pi with Raspian installed (official version distributed by the Raspberry Foundation).
 The system is meant to be on 24/7.
 The scripts should be suitable for any Debian distro (or even other Linux flavours), though.
-If you want use the software on any other platform than a Raspberry Pi with Raspbian, you should have a look at the source code and perhaps change it to your needs.
+If you want to use the software on any other platform than a Raspberry Pi with Raspbian, you should have a look at the source code and perhaps change it to your needs.